 There’s been only one way to engage customers during the Covid-19 pandemic, and that’s by using effective digital marketing strategies.

-In this article, we highlight the 5 most effective ways in which your company can use digital marketing to adapt and meet your revenue goals during the coronavirus pandemic.
+In this article, we highlight the 5 most effective ways your company can use digital marketing to adapt and meet your revenue goals during the coronavirus pandemic.

 1. Adapt to Customers’ Changing Demands